Hamilton fastest but Bottas on pole

 Ferrari's Charles Leclerc was fourth fastest ahead of Alpha Tauri's Pierre Gasly and Alpine's Fernando Alonso.

-Mercedes achieved the perfect result, with both drivers in the best possible position for the start of the race.
+Mercedes achieved the perfect result in the circumstances, with both drivers in the best possible position for the start of the race.

 Bottas was fastest on the first runs in final qualifying, pipping Hamilton by just 0.022secs, but the Briton went out early for his second run and managed to string together a lap good enough to leapfrog his team-mate.

-Bottas appeared to be on course to reclaim the fastest lap, but his lap fell away in the final three corners and he just missed out, his second lap falling just 0.073secs short of his first effort.
+Bottas appeared to be on course to reclaim the fastest lap, but fell away in the final three corners and he just missed out, his second lap falling just 0.073secs short of his first effort.

 The Finn's role in the race will be to win, and prevent Verstappen scoring as many points as possible.

-"The last lap I missed a bit in the last sector started to pick up some understeer," Bottas said.
+"The last lap I missed a bit in the last sector and started to pick up some understeer," Bottas said.
 "Lewis is in the best place and I am on pole.
 I will focus on my own race tomorrow.
 Try to keep up a good pace."

 A tricky qualifying